MutasemS/salem/README.md

 ## Deployment

-This project is deployed on Vercel and can be accessed via the following URL, Sign in with GitHub, **[Visit Project V](https://salem-three.vercel.app)**
+This project is deployed on Vercel and can be accessed via the following URL, Sign in with GitHub, **[Visit V](https://salem-three.vercel.app)**

-There is currently an issue with signing in, Clerk will rederect to a the wrong page,If this happens, Once signed in you can click the url again and you should be rederected to the correct page - Thank you.
+There is currently an issue with signing in, Clerk will redirect you to the wrong page, If this happens, Once signed in you can click the URL again and you should be redirected to the correct page - Thank you.

 ## Future Plans